MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 # WinUI 3 project templates in Visual Studio

-After [installing the Windows App SDK VSIX](../../windows-app-sdk/set-up-your-development-environment.md), you're ready to create a WinUI 3 app using one of the WinUI project templates in Visual Studio.
+After installing the Windows App SDK VSIX [and setting up your dev environment](../../windows-app-sdk/set-up-your-development-environment.md), you're ready to create a WinUI 3 app using one of the WinUI project templates in Visual Studio.
 To access the WinUI project templates in the **Create a new project** dialog, filter the language to **C++** or **C#**, the platform to **Windows**, and the project type to **WinUI**.
 Alternatively, you can search for *WinUI* and select one of the available C# or C++ templates.

 ![WinUI project templates](images/winui3-csharp-newproject.png)

-There are two versions of the Windows App SDK extension available: the [stable channel](../../windows-app-sdk/stable-channel.md) and the [preview channel](../../windows-app-sdk/preview-channel.md).
-The stable channel includes project templates that can be used for building MSIX-packaged desktop production apps.
-The preview channel includes experimental project templates that can be used for building MSIX-packaged desktops, non-packaged desktop apps, or UWP apps.
+Note that there are two versions of the Windows App SDK Visual Studio Extension available: the [stable VSIX](https://aka.ms/windowsappsdk/stable-vsix) and the [experimental VSIX](https://aka.ms/windowsappsdk/experimental-vsix).
+The stable VSIX includes project templates that can be used for building MSIX-packaged desktop production apps.
+The experimental VSIX includes project templates that enable experimental features and can be used for building MSIX-packaged desktop apps, non-packaged desktop apps, or UWP apps.

 ## Project templates for WinUI 3